The PROSPECT Reactor Antineutrino Experiment: Detector movement and shielding

 The multiple purposes served by the mechanical support structure, dubbed the ``chassis'', are to \begin{enumerate} \item Enable detector installation. \item Allow detector motion to multiple baselines. \item Distribute the weight of the detector package to remain within the floor loading requirements. \item Enable tilting of the detector during scintillator filling (Sec.~\ref{sec-detfill}). \end{enumerate}

-The chassis, shown in Fig.~\ref{fig-chassis}, is a rectangular welded steel frame 3.242~m $\times$ 2.946~m $\times$ 0.21~m with a mass of 1786 kg.
-The frame has a 0.356~m $\times$ 0.691~m cut-out to avoid blocking door openings (Fig.~\ref{fig-baselines}), six slots on the sides to accept Aero-go\footnote{\sf https://www.aerogo.com} air casters that enable detector motion, and C-channels on top to allow the detector to be loaded with a forklift.
-The air casters can raise the fully loaded chassis by $\sim$\,0.025~m to allow movement to other baselines, and were used during the movement of the dry detector to Position 1 (Fig.~\ref{fig-baselines}) during installation.
+The chassis, shown in Fig.~\ref{fig-chassis}, is a rectangular welded steel frame 2.946~m (wide) $\times$ 3.242~m (long) $\times$ 0.21~m (tall) with a mass of 1786 kg.
+The frame has a 0.356~m $\times$ 0.691~m cut-out to avoid blocking door openings (Fig.~\ref{fig-baselines}), six slots on the sides to accept Aero-go\footnote{\sf https://www.aerogo.com} air casters that enable detector motion, and two C-channels on top to allow the detector to be loaded with a forklift.
+The air casters can raise the fully loaded chassis by $\sim$\,0.025~m to allow movement to other baselines, and were used during the movement of the dry detector to Position 1 (Fig.~\ref{fig-baselines}) during installation (Sec.~\ref{sec-HFIRassembly}).

 The chassis was designed to deflect $<\!0.1\ {\rm mm}$ with all air casters in operation and $<\!0.3\ {\rm mm}$ if one of the six casters was non-operational.
-Borated (5\,\%) polyethylene sheets 0.025~m thick are attached to the top surface of all casters and the bottom surface of the chassis, save for the caster slots, to suppress background due to thermal neutrons.
+Borated (5\,\%) polyethylene sheets 0.025~m thick are attached to the top surface of all casters and the bottom surface of the chassis, save for the caster slots, to suppress backgrounds due to thermal neutrons.